benmvp/slides/2019/nationjs/react-eco.md

   * As a Frontend Architect
   * Which I'm super excited about
 - Stitch Fix is an online personal styling service
-  * Take the effort out of shopping by curating a selection of clothes picked just for you
+  * Take the effort out of shopping by providing a selection of clothes picked just for you
-  * And sent to your door on a frequency of your choosing
+  * And sent to your door on a frequency that you choose
   * Combines technology & data science
   * With an actual human stylist
 - We're hiring!
   * Headquarters is in SF
   * But we have remote engineers all over the country
+  * Colleague **Ross** is here!

 =====
 <!-- .slide: data-background="url(../../img/nav-react/shaun-low-498556-blue-gray-coral-unsplash.jpg) no-repeat center" data-background-size="cover" -->